Get

 4. Use Positive Reinforcement

 Positive reinforcement is a scientifically supported training method.
-When you use positive reinforcement in training, you reward your pet with its favorite treat to encourage wanted behavior.
-It is best to use goodies that your dog wouldn’t otherwise get, but it could be something as simple as a piece of kibble or as decadent as a small piece of bacon.
+When you use positive reinforcement in training, you reward your pet with their favorite treat to encourage wanted behavior.
+It is best to use goodies that your dog wouldn’t otherwise get, but it could be something as simple as a piece of kibble or as decadent as a small piece of chicken breast.
 However, some dogs are not encouraged by food, in which case you could use their favorite toy.

-Positive reinforcement also includes praise and petting, and punishment should be avoided.
+Positive reinforcement also includes praise and petting, and punishment is avoided.
 Punishment could include shocking collars, harsh corrections, and dominant handling techniques.
 These methods could lead to fear and anxiety in your dog as it grows older.

 5. Keep Training Sessions Short

 It’s easy to get so caught up in training your Maltipoo that time passes, and your dog loses all motivation.
 They can get bored, which inhibits progression and results in a frustrated owner and a tired dog.
 When training a basic command or task, keep the sessions short.
-Aim for about 5 minutes or an average of 15 minutes a day.
-Puppies have short attention spans, so if you finish the session on a high note, they will be excited and motivated for the next one.
+Aim for several 5–10-minute short sessions for an average of 15–30 minutes a day.
+Puppies have short attention spans, so your main goal should be to finish the session on a high note, so they will be excited and motivated for the next one.

 6. Avoid Demands You Won’t Follow Through On

 Dogs are intelligent, and like children, they will catch on when they can get away with something.
-If you are rushing or tired after a long day, it can result in you wanting to give up early if your dog is not responding to a command.
+If you are rushing or tired after a long day, it can result in you having very little patience or motivation and wanting to give up early if your dog is not responding to a command.
 Patience is always a key factor with training, so take the extra time to follow through.

 7. Practice in Different Environments